ompl/ompl/doc/dox/thirdparty.md

-# Third-Party Contributions
+# Contributions

 This page includes a list of extensions to OMPL provided by the community.
-The contributed code can be found under the \c ompl/src/ompl/contrib directory in the OMPL source code.
-The contributed code has been written and tested by their respective authors listed below.
-Maintenance and support is also provided by the same authors.
-Please read the [directions on writing a contribution](contrib.html) and the suggested [style guide](styleGuide,html) if you would like to submit your own contribution.
+Please read the [directions on writing a contribution](contrib.html) and the suggested [style guide](styleGuide.html) if you would like to submit your own contribution.

 # T-RRT Implementation